 Many of us make resolutions.
 Sometimes we stay focused and accomplish them, and sometimes we just ignore them after a few days, or weeks or months, and never complete them.

 Along the same lines, as believers, we make statements such as “I am going to read the entire Bible this year.”
 But, how many of us would remain honest to our statement(s) and complete the reading?
 Few.
-That is because we lack focus and interest, motivation, reverence towards God’s Word, which then leads us to justify the reasons for not reading the Scripture!
+That is because we lack focus interest, motivation, and reverence toward God’s Word, which then leads us to justify the reasons for not reading the Scripture!

 So then, we come to a point at some time.
 “I want to read the Scripture, but I have so many things to do!”
 My response to this statement – put them aside.
 Yes, you can put them aside.
 Spend time with God “first” then go to the rest.